-I argued above, partly on the basis of the standard usage of Tzotzil verbs like "speak" and "tell," that in Zinacantán a breakdown in mutual speech is a central diagnostic index of social antagonism: people fighting with each other eschew talking together, and others can draw appropriate conclusions.
-This first discursive fragment demonstrates in multiple ways the same point: that talk is a basic Zinacantec idiom of amicability.
+I argued above, partly on the basis of the standard usage of Tzotzil verbs like 'speak' and 'tell,' that in Zinacantán a breakdown in mutual speech is a central diagnostic index of social antagonism: people fighting with each other eschew talking together, and they as well as others draw appropriate conclusions.
+This first discursive fragment demonstrates in multiple ways the same point: that talk is a basic

+Zinacantec idiom of amicability.
 In this public squabble, an explicit substantive bone of contention is mutual talk (and its absence).
 The discourse also demonstrates breakdowns in mutual talk by means of an indexically potent withholding of mutuality in the play of pronouns.
-Talking about talking together (or not) is coupled with talking together (or not), and both the talk and the meta-talk are clear signals about the broken social relationship writ large: a pragmatic metonym.
+Talking about talking together (or not) is coupled with talking together (or not), and both the talk and the metatalk are clear signals about the broken social relationship writ large: a kind of pragmatic metonym, or a tropic comment on a relationship by virtue of the indexical positioning taken by its protagonists.
+9

-Replies, Retorts, and Insults
+2. Replies, retorts, and insults

 The court session from which Fragment A was drawn pits two warring sides of a single family against each other in vituperative, insulting, mutual accusation, sometimes in elaborately structured parallel Tzotzil, and usually with little apparent regard for niceties of sequence, relevance, or adjacency.
+The whole interaction, far from displaying an overarching ambience of cooperation, is combative, angry10, and defiantly uncooperative.
+The interlocutors' oppositional stances drive the combative construal of individual turns and fuel a kind of sequential anarchy.
+One observes complex shifts of footing in public Zinacantec battles, through a subtle aggregation and reshuffling of nuanced social personae, manipulated by shifts in person and number marking.
+Simultaneously, turn construction and turn taking-or what remains of it when talk turns to shouting-can propel interlocutors into rapidly escalating war, or from at least potential realignment to hardening disagreement.

-The whole interaction, far from displaying an overarching ambience of cooperation, is combative, angry, and defiantly uncooperative.
-Rather than construction of common ground, here one has its withholding or withdrawal; rather than conjoint action (Clark 1996), one has disjoint and oppositional parrying.
+withdrawal; rather than conjoint action (Clark 1996), one has disjoint and oppositional parrying.

 To anticipate one conclusion: a bit like that between battles and wars, there is an ironic relationship between "winning" a verbal duel and "losing" the social game.
 The basic collaborative mechanism that underlies all conversation, including verbal antagonism-providing for a next turn (see Stivers et al. 2009), the possibility of a "future engagement"-requires winning without trouncing.
 A boxer is not supposed to murder his opponent.
 Shutting up your enemy can shut down your relationship, perhaps permanently, by allowing no next turn.
-If the aim in verbal battles is to reduce one's adversary to silence (as in the Tzotzil phrase from my title, mu xtak'av [he doesn't-i.e., can't-reply]), as such battles are repeated they can concomitantly reduce one's relationship to a state where people mu xa sk'opon sbaik (no longer talk to each other).
+If the aim in verbal battles is to reduce one's adversary to silence (as in the Tzotzil phrase from my title, mu xtak'av "he doesn't-i.e., can't-reply"), as such battles are repeated they can concomitantly reduce one's relationship to a state where people mu xa sk'opon sbaik "no longer talk to each other."